-Name Туре Default Description bindHttpPort int 8181 The HTTP port the server should bind to. instanceRoot String target/ glassfish(RANDOM) The instanceRoot to use for booting the server.
-If it does not exist, a default structure will be created.
+Name Туре Default Description bindHttpPort int 8181 The HTTP port the server should bind to. instanceRoot String The instanceRoot to use for booting the server.
+If it does not exist, a default structure will be created. installRoot String The installRoot to use for booting the server.
+If it does not exist, a default structure will be created. configurationXml String The relative or absolute path to the domain.xml file that will be used to

-Name Туре Default Description domainXml String The relative or absolute path to the domain.xml file that will be used to configure the instance.
-If absent, the default domain.xml configuration will be used. sunResourcesXml String The relative or absolute path to the sun-resources.xml file that will be used to add resources to the instance using the add-resources asadmin command. autoDelete boolean true Should the deployments be deleted on shutdown.
+Name Туре Default Description configure the instance.
+If absent, the default domain.xml configuration will be used. configurationRead O ordy lean false If true deployment changes are not written to the configuration and persisted. sunResourcesXml String The relative or absolute path to the sun-resources.xml file that will be used to add resources to the instance using the add-resources asadmin command.

-9.9.
-GlassFish 3 - Remote
+12.9.
+GlassFish 3.1 - Remote

-A DeployableContainer implementation that connects to a remote GlassFish 3 instance and deploys the test archive using JSR-88.
+A DeployableContainer implementation that connects to a remote GlassFish 3.1 instance and deploys the test archive using the admin REST api.

-@EJB @EJB (no-interface) @Inject (CDI) @Inject (MC) @PersistenceContext @PersistenceUnit (2) 2
+@EJB @EJB (no- interface) @Inject (CDI) @Inject (MC) @ PersistenceContext @ PersistenceUnit 2 2 2 ©